danielewworrall/harmonicConvolutions/README.md

 You can train on more than one GPU by making the first argument a comma-separated list.
 For example `0,1,2` would run the training code on the first three GPUs of a system.

 Dependencies:
-* we require at least tensorflow 0.12 as documented <a href="https://www.tensorflow.org/versions/r0.12/api_docs/index.html">here</a>.
+* we require tensorflow 0.11 as documented <a href="https://www.tensorflow.org/versions/r0.11/api_docs/index.html">here</a>.
 Newer versions of the API may be supported in future.

 Please note that
 * this is work in progress, so pull often!